 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Kazakhstan.
 Your candidate is hired via Globalization Partners’ Kazakhstan PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Kazakhstan while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution and Global PEO service enables customers to run payroll in Kazakhstan while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Kazakhstan.

 When negotiating terms of an employment contract and offer letter with an employee in Kazakhstan, it may be useful to keep the following in mind:

 Employment Contracts in Kazakhstan